How Manual Transmissions Work: Explained in an Easy Way

 You will find gears of various sizes in a manual gearbox.
 Larger ones have more teeth and provide more torque to curtail the car’s speed while the smaller ones produce less torque so that your vehicle can run at high speed.

-So, with all your newfound knowledge, let’s find out what happens when you shift gears in your manual car:
+So, with all your newfound knowledge, let’s find out what happens when you shift gears in your manual car and see how manual transmission works.

 ● You have to press down the clutch pedal to disengage the clutch before switching the vehicle’s key on.
 It will cut the power between the transmission and the input shaft of the engine.
 As a result, the engine will be alive without powering up the entire vehicle.